Empire Landmark Hotel: Demolition

 Due to economic pressures as a result of rising property values within downtown Vancouver, combined with the building's historically unpopular brutalist architecture and relatively small floor space being prohibitive to redevelopment of the original tower into anything but another hotel, it was decided to demolish the Empire Landmark Hotel and redevelop the site.

 The hotel and its restaurant closed on September 30, 2017 and the building was demolished, floor by floor, over a period of over a year, beginning in March 2018 and ending in May 2019.

-The building will be replaced by two shorter condominium towers, at 31 and 32 storeys, with 237 market condos, 63 social housing units, and retail and office space on the bottom three floors.
-The development is called Landmark On Robson and is said to help "breathe new life into the neighbourhood".
+The building was replaced with Landmark On Robson, a mixed-use development consisting of two shorter condominium towers, at 34 and 32 storeys, with 237 market condos, 83 social housing units, and retail and office space on the bottom three floors.
+Construction on the development was completed in 2024.